Sorry, you need to enable JavaScript to visit this website.

 Mechanisms and actors

-The Ministry of National Education and Youth is developing interministerial cooperation which, among other things, aims to create complementarity between policies and the ministries that implement them.
+The Ministry of Sports, Youth and Voluntary organisations is developing interministerial cooperation which, among other things, aims to create complementarity between policies and the ministries that implement them.
 Such complementarity is to be seen above all between youth policies, educational policies, and policies on culture.

 The development and implementation of youth policies is based on multi-partner work involving the State and its ministries, local authorities, representatives of associations and youth movements, and, in some cases, young people themselves.
-This shared work may take the form of consultative bodies bringing together various parties involved in development of youth policies, such as the Advisory Council on Youth Policies (Conseil d’orientation des politiques de jeunesse – COJ), or of “territorial structured dialogue” in regions.
-The Cross-Ministerial Committee for Youth (Comité interministériel de la jeunesse – CIJ) brings together ministers concerned by questions of youth, enabling dialogue on and validation of policies and schemes concerning young people.
+This shared work may take the form of consultative bodies bringing together various parties involved in development of youth policies, such as the Advisory Council on Youth Policies (Conseil d’orientation des politiques de jeunesse – COJ), or of “territorial structured dialogue” in regions (see the Chapter 5 "participation").

 The Advisory Council on Youth Policies

-The Advisory Council on Youth Policies (Conseil d'orientation des politiques de jeunesse -COJ) is a consultative body reporting to the Prime Minister, created by decree n°2016-1377 of 12 October 2016 creating the COJ.
-After a five-year mandate, its missions were renewed in October 2021.
+The Advisory Council on Youth Policies (Conseil d'orientation des politiques de jeunesse -COJ) is a consultative body reporting to the Prime Minister, created by decree n°2016-1377 of 12 October 2016.
 It provides a forum for debate between the various parties involved in developing youth policies.

 The COJ’s missions include assessment of youth policies, presentation of an annual activity report to the Government, and non-mandatory consultation on legislative and regulatory projects.